cosinekitty/zeroconfig/README.md

 This is a collection of C# class libraries and executables for browsing, resolving, and publishing services on a Multicast Domain Name Service (MDNS).

+# Browse

+An interactive tool that provides a command prompt for interacting with zeroconfig operations: enumerating available service types, browsing services, resolving services, and publishing/unpublishing services.

 # Watcher

 `Watcher` is a C# .NET 5 diagnostic tool for monitoring MDNS ZeroConfig